 In response to requests for info on water-based camping venues we’ve checked out some inland waterways in Queensland.
-More were planned for a visit in 2019 – until the drought bit.
+More coming in 2021.

 Many Outback Travel Australia website visitors take boats or canoes with them on their travels, so we’re looking at different options for these people.
 We started in Queensland, where there’s a more enlightened attitude to inland waterway boating and fishing than there is in some other states.

 We’re not going to get into the fine details of fishing, because there’s already an excellent website, Sweetwater Fishing (http://www.sweetwaterfishing.com.au) that has those aspects very well covered.

 Our travels so far took us to South East Queensland, where we visited Lake Somerset, Lake Barambah and Lake Boondoomah.

 Lake Somerset (Somerset Dam) is one of Australia’s most popular freshwater fishing and camping destinations, registering in the top five most visited.